Instigo5483/email-porter-extension/README.md

 - **Gmail ⋮ menu integration** — a "Share Email" option is injected into Gmail's per-message menu so you can share without opening the popup
 - **Hide sender & recipient** — optionally strip From/To fields before sharing
 - **Attachment support** — email attachments are fetched and forwarded to Discord (up to 7 MB per file)
+- **Email PDF** — a formatted PDF of the email (identical to Gmail's "Save as PDF") is automatically attached to every Discord share

 ## Supported Platforms